weigle22/post-quantum-sign-FALCON-MVC/README.md

 ### Step 3: Set Up the MVC Project

 💡 **Note:** The ASP.NET MVC solution demonstrates API functionality using controller calls.
-You may use the API directly in other front-end projects.
+You may also use the API directly in other front-end projects.

 #### 1. Restore the Database

-- Locate the **SQL Server backup file**:\
+- Locate the **SQL Server backup file**:
   📂 `FALCONx/db_schema/FLCNX_DB.bak`
 - Restore it in your local SQL Server instance.